-PCSW Activity Current Status Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) EHS-AA and/or AEC review all plans to ensure projects have adequate post-construction storm water management controls.
+PCSW Activity 0 Current St atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) EHS-AA and/or AEC review all plans to ensure projects have adequate post-construction storm water management controls.
 The number of plan reviews will be tracked for subsequent reporting.
-FY 2008-2009 (annual) ✓ \ √
+FY 2008-2009 (annual) ~ ~ ~

-• Fifty (50) plan reviews were performed between July 1, 2020 and December 31, 2020, with 13 requiring a separate SESC Plan review and approval.
+• Thirty-nine (39) plan reviews were performed between July 1, 2021 and December 31, 2021, with one requiring a separate SESC Plan review and approval.
 No projects needed an EGLE Notice of Coverage.
 Sites with greater than one acre of earth disturbance are evaluated as required to meet the PCSW control requirement.

-• UMD had one construction project that required SESC review and SESC measures over this reporting period.
+• UMD had no construction projects that required SESC review and SESC measures over this reporting period.